mobilecoinfoundation/mcips/text/0001-dynamic-fees-v1.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 When a node operator starts the consensus service, it may optionally provide a configuration option or command-line argument overriding fee.
-The fee will be appended (as a string) to the existing to the key exchange "prologue" (a series of bytes that both sides agree upon in advance) when performing node-to-node attestation.
+The fee will be appended (as a string) to the existing key exchange "prologue" (a series of bytes that both sides agree upon in advance) when performing node-to-node attestation.

 If two nodes with different fees attempt to communicate, the result will be an `AeadError` during the handshake phase.